Orange-OpenSource/hurl/docs/tutorial/your-first-hurl-file.md

      <img class="dark-img" src="/docs/assets/img/quiz-dark.png" width="400px" alt="Quiz home page"/>
 </div>

-<small>Our quiz app: we've only secured a budget for integration tests and nothing for the site design...</small>
+<small class="u-greyed">Our quiz app: we've only secured a budget for integration tests and nothing for the site design...</small>

 ## A Basic Test